-MESTER 3 (SUMMER)-LOCATION I OF CHOICE
+CLIM-5080 International Environmental

-CLIM-5080 International Environment Policy and the Challenge of tal
+Policy and the Challenge of

-Climate Diplomacy 3 credits
+Climate Diplomacy

-PRAC-6706 Global Field Practicum 4 credits
+PRAC-6706 Global Field Practicum

-CLIM 6703 Climate Change and Global Sustainability Capstone Project ct 3 credits
+CLIM-6703 Climate Change and Global Sustainability Capstone Project

-CLIM-6709 Climate Change and

-Global Sustainability Capstone
+MPIM-6709 Capstone Seminar

-Presentation and Seminar 1 credit

 The program practicum uses a structured and guided practitioner inquiry process to learn from professional experience.
 Students identify, connect, analyze, and apply useful theories and concepts highlighted in their program coursework.
 This leads to enhanced capacity for lifelong reflection, reflective practice, and professional development.
 During the practicum, students intern with a climate change or related social/environmental sustainability think tank, nongovernmental organization (NGO), government agency, or other organization involved in policy/advocacy/practice work at a location of their choice.
 This is an in-depth, hands-on learning experience, where the student is given tasks and projects, according to their knowledge, skills, and interests, so as to enable the student to make professional contributions to the work of the organization as well as to enable their professional growth.
 Given the option to conduct a quality practicum at most geographical locations, placement involves intercultural learning and an opportunity to exercise policy advocacy-related work in distinct social, cultural, institutional, and political settings.
 Moreover, the practicum expands a student's professional network and strengthens their ability to develop grounded expectations about what constitutes feasible or appropriate socioenvironmental actions and advocacy strategies related to global climate change.